ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 https://github.com/ZcashFoundation/zebra/runs/8181760421?check_suite_focus=true#step:8:2112

-The earlier failure can also be in another job, check out the whole workflow run for details.
+2. The earliest failure can also be in another job or pull request:
-(Use the "Summary" button on the top left of the job details, and zoom in.)
+  a. check the whole workflow run (use the "Summary" button on the top left of the job details, and zoom in)
+  b. if Mergify failed with "The pull request embarked with main cannot be merged", look at the PR "Conversation" tab, and find the latest Mergify PR that tried to merge this PR.
+Then start again from step 1.

+3. If that doesn't help, try looking for the latest failure.
+In Rust tests, the "failure:" notice contains the failed test names.

 ### Fixing CI Sync Timeouts